 Lewis' Journey to Califonria

-Lewis Fenno Moulton was born in 1854 in Chicago.
-When he was 10 years old, his parents separated and he went with his mother and only brother Irving to Boston to be close to her family, the Fennos.
+Lewis Fenno Moulton was born in 1854 in Chicago, Illinois.
+When he was 10 years old, his parents separated and he went to live with his mother and brother Irving to Boston to be close to her family, the Fennos.

-The Fenno family were major players in both financing and wool, both of which were important to Lewis later in his life.
+The Fenno Family were major players in both financing and wool, both of which were important to Lewis later in his life.
 They helped predict market trends with the Weekly Wool Report.
-Lewis’ sheep would be valued based on the quality and quality of his wool.
+Lewis’ sheep would be valued based on the quality and quantity of his wool.

 Shearing Sheep & Shipping Wool

 By the 1900s, The wool was removed with “Sheep Shear for Wool — Improved Clippers” in the spring months.
-These tools had electricity and increase efficiency rather than manual sheerers.
-S. Hardy in San Diego helped distribute the wholesale merchandise: sheep and carloads of wool via the train at $1.00 (2018.36.1858) The ranch industry was already shifting towards cattle in these years as drought and other seasonal changes were taking place.
+These tools had electricity and increase efficiency rather than manual shearers.
+Charles S. Hardy, the general manager of the Rancho Santa Margarita in San Diego, helped distribute the wholesale merchandise: sheep and carloads of wool via the train at $1.00 (2018.36.1858) The ranch industry was already shifting towards cattle in these years as drought and other seasonal changes were taking place.
 It would take a change in ownership for this enterprise to shift permanently.